 Figure 4. qPCR analysis of AaHIT expression.
-Mean relative quantification (RQ) values of AaHIT expression from Hr5/ie1>AaHIT DBM reared on-tet and off-tet across several life stages - L2 larvae, L4 larvae, pupae, 1-,2-,3, and 4-dpe (days post eclosion) adults.
+Normalized Relative quantification (NRQ) values of AaHIT expression from Hr5/ie1>AaHIT DBM reared off-tet across several life stages - L2 larvae, L4 larvae, pupae, and 3-dpe (days post eclosion) adults.
 Sample sizes provided in methods.
+A Rank ordered Linear model was applied to NRQ values, and lowercase letter groupings denote significant differences at P < 0.05 following post hoc analysis.

 In general, the results concurred with the observed trends in shaking behaviour.
 Levels of AaHIT transcript were relatively low at pre-adult stages before rising in the post eclosion (adult) samples.
 A similar trend was observed for both the on-tet and off-tet samples, albeit with a greater magnitude off-tet.
 In both cases, the highest levels of AaHIT expression coincided with the peak of the shaking phenotype observed in the previous experiment (3 dpe).
 Statistical analysis was performed comparing the levels of expression recorded between this peak (3 dpe) and the three pre-adult stages, for the off-tet samples only.
-A Kruskal-Wallis rank test showed a significant overall effect of life-stage on expression levels (XXXX, p = 0.0264, n = ).
-Subsequent post-hoc analysis (Dunn’s test for multiple comparisons) identified the difference in AaHIT expression between L2 larvae and 3 dpe adults as being significant (MRD = -8.0 p = 0.0424) whereas other comparisons were not statistically significant (Table 4).
-Though large increases were observed in the mean RQ values of 3 dpe individuals over pre-adult samples (> 8x), and no shaking phenotype was observed at these earlier stages, only the L2 vs. 3 dpe comparison was statistically significant.
-Increased levels of replication may be required to compensate for the relative weakness of the data-necessitated, non-parametric Kruskall-Wallis and corrective nature of the Dunn’s test given the level of sample-to-sample variation observed here.
+A rank ordered linear model showed a significant overall effect of life-stage on expression levels (F3,9 = 5.33, p = 0.022).
+Subsequent post-hoc analysis (Tukey test) identified the difference in AaHIT expression between L2 larvae and 3 dpe adults as being significant (Figure4) whereas other comparisons were not statistically significant.
+Though no shaking phenotype was observed at any pre-adult stages.
 A caveat of these experiments is that while pre-adult samples were selected at random from individuals of the relevant genotype in the developing population, adult samples represent a random selection from individuals which were observed shaking on that day.
 As such, the estimated RQ values may represent the upper level of AaHIT expression amongst the Hr5/ie1>AaHIT adults as a whole.

-Table 4: Results of Dunn’s test for multiple comparisons run on an initial Kruskal-Wallis rank test comparing levels of AaHIT transcript expression (RQ values) between different life stages of Hr5/ie1>AaHIT individuals collected from off-tet cohorts.